SAP-archive/cloud-platform-workflow-virtual-event/exercises/01/readme.md

 :point_right: Within the Security entry in the left hand menu, select the Role Collections item.

-You should see a new Role Collection has been defined, called "BPMService", containing a fair number of Roles, relating to Process Visibility (those are prefixed with "PV"), the Business Rules service, and of course the Workflow service.
+You should see a new Role Collection has been defined, called "BPMService", containing a fair number of Roles, relating to Process Visibility (prefixed with "PV"), the Business Rules service, and of course the Workflow service.
 You should also be able to see that this Role Collection has been assigned to your user.

 ![Role Collection BPMService](bpmservice-rolecollection.png)
 Great!
 At this stage you're all set with the main Workflow service and have access to use it.